Security Architecture Fit Evaluation

 Use SAFE before the business gets locked into a risky path.

-SaaS onboarding, AI tools, cloud changes, vendor integrations, data platforms, identity changes, and executive decision gates.
+SaaS onboarding, AI tools, cloud changes, vendor integrations, data platforms, identity changes, and executive review gates.

 Discuss My Initiative